lostcolony/comic-downloader/README.md

 # ComicDownloader

 This is a simple utility intended to download free (i.e., no authentication) comics from online sources.
-Should just be a `mix install`, then add your configs, `iex -S mix`, then `ComicDownloader.run`
+With Elixir installed, it should just be a `mix install`, then add your configs, `iex -S mix`, then `ComicDownloader.run`

 ## Config